Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Conclusions

-The proposed doubly variational quantum framework sets a solid foundation for exploring exciting directions: \emph{d1)} The Q-OPF can be a building block to investigate other computational tasks, such as multi-period OPF, which entails the time-coupled ramp constraints on generators; \emph{d2)} Thus far, the PQC parameters $(\btheta,\bphi)$ have been optimized to solve one OPF instance, and parameters $b_m$ have solely appeared on the diagonal of the observable $\bS$.
+The proposed doubly variational quantum paradigm sets a solid foundation for exploring exciting directions: \emph{d1)} Thus far, the PQC parameters $(\btheta,\bphi)$ have been optimized to solve one problem instance, and parameters $b_m$ have solely appeared on the diagonal of the observable $\bS$.
 Nevertheless, vector $\bb$ can be encoded as parameters of another unitary $\bT(\bb)$, under which the corresponding primal and dual states are $\ket{\bpsi(\btheta,\bb)}=\bT(\bb)\bU(\btheta)\ket{\bzero}$ and $\ket{\bxi(\bphi,\bb)}=\bT(\bb)\bV(\bphi)\ket{\bzero}$.
-Measuring the states $\ket{\bpsi(\btheta,\bb)}$ and $\ket{\bxi(\bphi,\bb)}$ and utilizing the proposed Q-OPF for the Lagrangian in~\eqref{eq:Lagrangian1} evaluated across instances can solve multiple instances of the OPF; \emph{d3)} Prudently construct an alternative objective function for~\eqref{eq:qc} to escape the problem of measurement samples scaling with $\bar{\alpha}$ and $\bar{\beta}$; and \emph{d4)} Designing network-informed PQCs and/or testing the Q-OPF using dynamic PQCs and quantum recurrent embedding neural networks will be imperative for dealing with large-scale networks.
+Measuring the states $\ket{\bpsi(\btheta,\bb)}$ and $\ket{\bxi(\bphi,\bb)}$ and utilizing the proposed doubly variational algorithm for the Lagrangian in~\eqref{eq:Lagrangian1} evaluated across instances can solve multiple problem instances; \emph{d2)} Prudently construct an alternative objective function for~\eqref{eq:qc} to escape the problem of measurement samples scaling with $\bar{\alpha}$ and $\bar{\beta}$; \emph{d3)} Designing network-informed PQCs and/or testing the Q-OPF using dynamic PQCs and quantum recurrent embedding neural networks will be imperative for dealing with large-scale networks; and \emph{d4)} The Q-OPF can be a building block to investigate other computational tasks, such as multi-period OPF, which entails the time-coupled ramp constraints on generators.